The Politics of Global Detection

 (2020).
 Market Structure and Disempowering Regulatory Intermediaries, Regulation & Governance [Link]

 Since the end of World War II, the number of International Organizations (IOs) has exploded.
 IOs play an essential role facilitating cooperation between states, private firms, and non-governmental organizations.
 But they are also arenas of conflict.
 Who wins and who loses?
-When and why do actors become dissatisfied with the procedures of IOs and the distribution of their resources?
+Why do actors become dissatisfied with the procedures of IOs and the distribution of their resources?
 What explains the proliferation of IOs with overlapping functions and jurisdictions?
 And how does the corporate governance of these institutions impact their performance?
+My research explores these questions in the context of multilateral development banks, drawing on archival research and extensive interviews in London, Washington, D.C., and Manila, Philippines.

 Market Structure and Algorithmic Trading

-Capital markets have transformed beyond recognition.
-Face-to-face interactions on exchange floors have been replaced by electronic exchanges and the extensive use of algorithmic and high-frequency execution strategies.
+Markets for trading equities, currencies, and other financial instruments have transformed beyond recognition.
+Face-to-face trading on exchange floors have been replaced by electronic exchanges and the extensive use of algorithmic and high-frequency execution strategies.
 What are the consequences of these changes for retail and institutional investors?
-How consistent are these changes across different asset classes, such as foreign exchange and cryptocurrencies?
-What are the primary regulatory issues and how can they be most effectively addressed?
+How consistent are these changes across different asset classes?
+What are the primary regulatory issues associated with these developments and how can they be most effectively addressed?
+My work investigates these (and other) questions, both with respect to traditional asset classes and new frontiers of cryptocurrencies and non-fungible assets.

 (2019).
 The FX Race to Zero: Electronification and Market Structural Issues in Foreign Exchange Trading (with Dan Marcus), Global Algorithmic Capital Markets, Oxford University Press [Link]